 - TECH-PREP Youth Vocational Programs Credit This credit is for an amount equal to 20 percent (.20) of your direct payroll expenditures for cooperative secondary school youth vocational programs in Illinois.
 The payroll expenditures must not have been claimed for the Training Expense Credit.
 You also may claim an additional credit of 20 percent (.20) for personal services rendered by a TECH-PREP student or instructor that would be subject to withholding if they were employed by you and no other credit has been claimed by the actual employer. - Dependent Care Assistance Program Credit A credit of 5 percent (.05) of the amount of expenditures reported, pursuant to Section 129(d)(7) of the IRC, to provide an on-site facility dependent care assistance program as defined in Section 129 of the IRC.

-The following seven credits are available and may be carried forward for five years following the excess credit year.

-- Coal Research and Coal Utilization Investment Credits A credit of 20 percent (.20) of the amount donated during your tax year to the Illinois Center for Research on Sulfur in Coal, and a credit of 5 percent (.05) of the amount spent on qualifying coal combustion and pollution control equipment placed in service during your tax year.
-The "amount spent" is defined as the basis of the equipment for federal depreciation deduction purposes. - High Impact Business Investment Credit - A credit of .5 percent (.005) of the basis of qualified property placed in service in Illinois as a "High Impact Business," certified as such by the Illinois Department of Commerce and Community Affairs.
+The following eight credits are available and may be carried forward for five years following the excess credit year. - Coal Research and Coal Utilization Investment Credits A credit of 20 percent (.20) of the amount donated during your tax year to the Illinois Center for Research on Sulfur in Coal, and a credit of 5 percent (.05) of the amount spent on qualifying coal combustion and pollution control equipment placed in service during your tax year.
+The "amount spent" is defined as the basis of the equipment for federal depreciation deduction purposes. - High Impact Business Investment Credit - A credit of .5 percent (.005) of the basis of qualified property placed in service in Illinois as a "High Impact Business," certified as such by DCCA.
 This credit is available only after you have met the minimum investment required by the Illinois Enterprise Zone Act.

 - Jobs Tax Credit A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone/subzone during your preceding tax year.
 If you hired eligible employees during the tax year, credit cannot be claimed until the subsequent year's return is filed. - Enterprise Zone Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during your tax year. - Training Expense Credit A credit of 1.6 percent (.016) of all federally deducted amounts that were paid or accrued for educational or vocational training in semitechnical or technical fields or semi-skilled or skilled fields (on behalf of all persons employed by you in Illinois or residents employed outside of Illinois). - Research and Development Credit A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois and which would be allowable under IRC, Section 41, as in effect before P.L.
-101-239. - Environmental Remediation Tax Credit

-A credit of 25 percent (.25) of the amount of unreimbursed eligible remediation costs in excess of \$100,000 per site.
-However, the \$100,000 threshold does not apply to sites certified by the Illinois Department of Commerce and Community Affairs (DCCA).
-To claim this credit, you must have received approval of the unreimbursed eligible remediation costs from the Illinois EPA.
+101-239. - Environmental Remediation Tax Credit A credit of 25 percent (.25) of the amount of unreimbursed eligible remediation costs in excess of \$100,000 per site.
+However, the \$100,000 threshold does not apply to sites certified by DCCA.
+To claim this credit, you must have received approval of the unreimbursed eligible remediation costs from the Illinois Environmental Protection Agency (EPA).
 The credit must be claimed in the tax year in which the Illinois EPA approval is granted.
-The maximum credit you may claim is \$40,000 annually with a maximum total of \$150,000 per site.
+The maximum credit you may claim is \$40,000 annually with a maximum total of \$150,000 per site. - Economic Development for a Growing Economy (EDGE) Tax Credit - A credit is available to taxpayers who have entered into an agreement with DCCA under the Economic Development for a Growing Economy Tax Credit Act.
+The credit is available to businesses located within Illinois or businesses planning to locate within Illinois who are participating in an economic development project.